 After a pleasant three hour cruise, the sun appeared just in time to see this picturesque village from the Danube.
 Later in the afternoon, we tasted the exquisite “biodynamic” wines at the Nickolai Winery.
 The rest of the pictures from this day are here.

 Scenery along the Danube is starting to become really lovely – especially when the sun (almost) makes an appearance.
-Love locks on the bridge on the way to the castle.
 The Salzburg Cathedral.
 I’m not sure of the significance of the big gold ball or of the dude standing on top of it!
-View more
+View more pictures of our visit to Salzburg here.

 Now on board the River Beatrice, our first stop is Passau.
 The site of the worst flooding in 5 centuries, Passau is small and charming.
 Our guide explains that the city was built at the confluence of three rivers – the Danube, the Inn and the Ilz.
 More Passau pics here.